Insights >

 End-of-year gift giving

-In Japan, people tend to exchange gifts twice a year: in summer (o-chugen), and at the end of the year (o-seibo).
-O-seibo is usually given between the middle of November and the middle of December.
 Gifts are usually given to friends, family, colleagues, or teachers.
 During this time, a lot of stores prepare special gift sets and arrangements.
-Gifts do not need to be expensive – as they symbolise gratefulness and it is the thought and presentation that matter the most.
+What’s more, gifts do not need to be expensive – as they symbolise gratefulness and it is the thought and presentation that matter the most.
+Don’t forget about this tradition when creating a marketing calendar for your brand.

-– o-seibo period
+o-seibo period

 – popular o-seibo